imonroe/laravel_docker_starterkit/README.md

 Run `docker-compose up -d --build`

-On my test system, it takes about x minutes to build the stack the first time.
+On my test system, it takes about 15 minutes to build the stack the first time.
 Subsequent builds will be faster, because caching.

 Code away.
 You'll find the laravel install in the `laravel-app` folder.